cstavr/synnefo/docs/upgrade/upgrade-0.16.rst

  * `Archipelago installation guide <https://www.synnefo.org/docs/archipelago/latest/install-guide.html>`_
  * `Archipelago upgrade notes <https://www.synnefo.org/docs/archipelago/latest/upgrades/upgrade-0.4.html>`_

 Archipelago does not start automatically after installation.
 Do not start it manually until it is configured properly.

+At this point, we will perform some intemediate migration steps in order to perform the upgrade procedure with minimum downtime.
+To achieve this, we will pass through an intermediate state where:

+* Pithos will run as ``www-data:synnefo``.
-At this point there are some things to be made regarding ownerships and permissions.
-At the end of the day Archipelago will run as ``archipelago:synnefo``.
+* Archipelago will run as ``archipelago:synnefo``.

-Currently the Pithos data (i.e. ``/srv/archip`` or ``/srv/pithos/data``
-depending on your setup) are owned by ``www-data:www-data`` with 640 permissions.
-Those data should be accessible by Pithos (i.e. gunicorn) **and** Archipelago.
+* The NFS shared directory will be owned by ``www-data:synnefo`` with ``2660`` permissions.

 To ensure seamless transition we do the following:

 * **Adjust system users and groups**

   NFS expects the user and group ID of the owners of the exported directory to be common across all nodes.
+So we need to guarantee that ID of ``archipelago`` user/group and ``synnefo`` group will be the same to all nodes.
-Here we create the ``synnefo`` group in advance and modify the ``archipelago`` user and group properly.
-  We assume here that ids 200 and 300 are available everywhere.
-On all nodes that we have already installed the new archipelago package, run:
+  So we modify the ``archipelago`` user and group and create the ``synnefo`` user (assuming that ids 200 and 300 are available everywhere), by running the following commands to all nodes that have archipelago installed:

   .. code-block:: console